Charan5772/personal-project/README.md

 | RMSE | 6209.88 | 6067.50 | 4841.88 | 6238.13 |

 ## CONCLUSION
-Based on the predictive modeling, Linear Regression algorithm has the best score compared to the others, with MAE Score 4305.20, RMSE Score 6209.88, & R2 Score 0.77. <br>
+Among the models tested, the Linear Regression algorithm yielded the best results, with an MAE of 4305.20, RMSE of 6209.88, and R2 of 0.77. <br>

-Therefore, Linear Regression algorithm is the best fitted model based on the training and testing accuracy.
+Thus, the Linear Regression model proves to be the most suitable based on both training and testing accuracies.